alrikn/raycaster_wolf/README.md

 - The player moves in a 2d array
 - You cannot go outside the map
 - You can change how big the map is in struct.h
+- every map is randomly generated but there are only 10 enemies at any time. (you can change this in struct.h)
+- the metadata is kept in the file called stats and save_file

 ## Disclaimer